vick2592/Official-Charlie-Bull/README.md

 We welcome contributions to Charlie Bull!

-Reach out to @VickzInBK on X or @NBigOnIsig on Instagram.
+Reach out to @CharlieBullArt on X or @NBigOnIsig on Instagram.